 - Periodicals: Browse our collection of health magazines available for checkout.

 - Reference: Health reference materials are available for in-library use only.

 - Print, Audio, and DVD: Browse our collection of health and medical regular and large print books, CD’s, DVD’s, and downloadable audio and e-books.

 - Health Kits: Available for checkout, these kits contain books, DVD’s, activities, and free handouts about general information on specific health topics.

-- Events & Programs: Learn about our health-related programming and events on our web and print calendars, and through our Facebook and Twitter pages.
+- Events & Programs: Learn about our health-related programming and events on our web calendar, and through our Facebook and Twitter pages.

 - How to Evaluate Health Information on the Internet: Created by the National Institutes of Health, this resource uses a series of questions and answers to help identify and evaluate reliable online health information.